kentgray/VBA/README.md

 # Work Projects
-These are various modules built out for work projects.
+These are various modules and script files built out for work projects.

 The VBA code is for a document management system in MS Access 2013. <br />
 The JS code is for departmental communication/tracking primarily in Google sheets.<br />